 Over 40% of Australian adults have no valid will in place.
-Don’t be another statistic at risk.
+Don’t leave your family’s future to chance.

-Certain legal criteria must be met when making a will in NSW.
-Otherwise, your estate will be dealt with as if you died intestate.
-To avoid any mistakes in its preparation, our lawyers will ensure your will satisfies all requirements and addresses all concerns, including:
+Certain legal requirements must be met when making a will in NSW, otherwise your estate may be treated as if you died interstate.

-- Legal compliance – has your will been prepared, signed and witnessed correctly?
+- Legal compliance – ensuring your will is correctly prepared, signed and witnessed.

-- Instructions – Are your intentions clear and written in valid legal language to minimise the risk of dispute?
+- Instructions – clear, valid legal language to minimise risk of dispute.

 Time to update your will?

 Life is full of milestones that may impact your final intentions.
 That’s why it’s important to review your will regularly and make updates to reflect changes to your circumstances as soon as possible.
-Our lawyers are here to help you revise your will’s terms in any situation, including after:
+Our wills lawyers are here to assist in revising your will’s terms after events such as:

 - Buying or selling property